PeterDavidMulligan/ProgrammingPatterns/README.md

 Examples of different common programming patterns written in Java.
 Most have a gamey theme.
 Some don't.

-Currently includes:
+# Currently includes:

-  Strategy Pattern
+### Strategy Pattern

-  Observer Pattern
+### Observer Pattern

-  Decorator Pattern
+### Decorator Pattern

+### Factory Pattern

-  Strategy Pattern
+## Strategy Pattern

   The strategy pattern tries to solve the issue of needing to change the algorithm an object uses at runtime.
   The strategy pattern uses interfaces to ensure a class will have a certain method, and so can be hotswapped.
   In the example provided here, there is a Player class that takes a class that implements IArmourStrategy and an IWeaponStrategy in it's constructor.
 Any weapon or armour can extend this interface and be passed in, and because of this the method used to generate the attack and defence values can be decided or swapped at runtime.
 The Player can be asked for it's attack or defence value and it will just use it's current IWeaponStrategy and IArmourStrategy to calculate the value.

-  Observer Pattern
+## Observer Pattern

   The observer pattern was design to eliminate the problem of polling.
 If an object needs to monitor another objects data and do things when that data changes, it can seem intuitive to just have it ask.
 This is fine if there is only a few objects but it doesn't scale.
 It is easier to have the object with the data to tell